 The Germans already reeling from Soviet offenses collapsed less than a year after D-Day in May 1945.
 General Karl Weidling, the commander leading the defense of Berlin, finally surrendered (May 2).
 The new Führer attempted to move as much of the Wehrmacht west and to surrender to the Western Allies.
 Eisenhower made in clear that the surrender would have to be to both the Western Allies and the Soviets.
 Kietel signed the final act of Capitulation (May 8).
 Eisenhower refused to meet with the German officers.
 Only after they had signed the surrender documents did he appear to ask them if they fully understood the document.
 He refused to shake hands.
 As the Allied armies moved through Poland and Germany, the horrendous crimes of the NAZI party were revealed to an incredulous world.

 Soviet soldiers returning home had a very different experience than the American soldiers after the War.
 The Soviets held a massive victory celebration in Red Square (May 9, 1945).
-Marshal Zukov rode a white horse.
+Marshal Zhukov rode a white horse.
 Reportedly Stalin wanted to ride the horse, but was afraid of being thrown off.
 Slowly trainloads of Soviet soldiers brought the men home.
 The men returned to desolated towns and villages.
-In many cases their families were there to geet them.
-All to frequently they returned to desolasted homes and there was no indication of what had happened to their families.
-Most of the Soviet POWs held by the NAZIs died in attrotious conditions.
-The German collapse, however, did not meam liberation.
-Stalin considered POWs as traigors for surrendering to the Germans.
+In many cases their families were not there to greet them.
+All to frequently they returned to desolated homes and there was no indication of what had happened to their families.
+Most of the Soviet POWs held by the NAZIs died in atrocious conditions.
+The German collapse, however, did not mean liberation.
+Stalin considered POWs as traitors for surrendering to the Germans.
 Thus they were committed to the Gulag.
-The same fate awaited many of the slave laborors that the Germans had deported to the Reich to wrk in war industries.
+The same fate awaited many of the slave laborers that the Germans had deported to the Reich to work in war industries.

 The Soviet Union played the major role in the defeat of NAZI Germany.
-The great bulk of the Wehrmacht was deployed in the Eastern Front and most of the casualties sustained by the Germans were sustainrd in the East.
-German casulaties totaled in the East totaled about 10 million men including 3.5 million deaths.
+The great bulk of the Wehrmacht was deployed in the Eastern Front and most of the casualties sustained by the Germans were sustained in the East.
+German casualties totaled in the East totaled about 10 million men including 3.5 million deaths.
 This was achieved at enormous costs.
 About 30 million Soviets citizens died in the War, accounts vary as does the definition of Soviet citizens.
-Most souces agree that about 15 percent of the Soviet populastion perished.
+Most sources agree that about 15 percent of the Soviet population perished.
 The bravery and sacrifice of the Soviet people bleed the Wehrmacht to such an extent that the Western Allies were able to renter the Continent with the D-Day invasion (June 1944).
 Without the enormous casualties sustained by the Germans in the East, the D-Day invasion would have been impossible.
 The conduct of the war in the East and its importance importance is not well studied in the West.
-This is in part the result of the greater interest in the Western campaigns, but also because the Soviets and now the Rusians restrict access to primary sources.
-There are of course Soviet accounts, but these books do not normally meet the standards of Western histrigraphy.
+This is in part the result of the greater interest in the Western campaigns, but also because the Soviets and now the Russians restrict access to primary sources.
+There are of course Soviet accounts, but these books do not normally meet the standards of Western historiography.
 As a result the Russian people today look at the Great Patriotic War in almost religious terms.
 Any criticism of the Soviet war effort is highly controversial and normally resented by the great majority of the Russian public.
-Despite the great achievement in destroying NAZI gErmany, Soviet actions in the War were in fact only exceeded in barbarity by the NAZIs.
+Despite the great achievement in destroying NAZI Germany, Soviet actions in the War were in fact only exceeded in barbarity by the NAZIs.
 Stalin was in fact a virtual NAZI ally in the early phase of the War.
-Stalin launched a serious of aggressions against neigboring states.
+Stalin launched a serious of aggressions against neighboring states.
 Once in control of the areas invaded, large numbers of people were arrested, killed, and deported.
-He delivered large quantities of strateic materials to support the German war effort.
-After the German invasion the NKVD brutally treated Russian soldiers with large-scale arrests and execuutions.
-There were further mass arrestts and deportations of ethnic groups.
+He delivered large quantities of strategic materials to support the German war effort.
+After the German invasion the NKVD brutally treated Russian soldiers with large-scale arrests and executions.
+There were further mass arrests and deportations of ethnic groups.
 The Soviets allowed the Germans to destroy the Polish Home Army in Warsaw.
-The Red Army engaged in mass rapings in Berlin and other German cities.
+The Red Army engaged in mass rape in Berlin and other German cities.
 Russian POWs who survived the horrendous NAZI camps were consigned to the Gulag.
 None of this is widely known or discussed in modern Russia.

-Modern Europe owes the Soviet people a great debt of graditude for their central role in the defeat of the NAZI tyranny.
+Modern Europe owes the Soviet people a great debt of gratitude for their central role in the defeat of the NAZI tyranny.
 The plans that the NAZIs had for the peoples of the occupied East defy the imagination of modern readers.
 The Red Army saved the Slavic and Asian people of the Soviet Union from a genocide of even greater proportions than that carried out against the Jews.
 It was on the Eastern Front that the German Wehrmacht was bled dry.
 This was achievement at an enormous cost by the Soviet people.
 The defeat of NAZI Germany is in fact the great achievement of the Soviet Union and continues to be one of the most important celebrations in modern Russia.
-Yet the Soviet victory is mnot celebrated with the same enthuism by many of Russia's neigbors.
-Many Russians fail to inderstand why their European neigbors do not share their enthusiam and are not duly appreciative for the enormity of the Soviet sacrifice.
+Yet the Soviet victory is not celebrated with the same enthusiasm by many of Russia's neighbors.
+Many Russians fail to understand why their European neighbors do not share their enthusiasm and are not duly appreciative for the enormity of the Soviet sacrifice.
 The view in Eastern Europe is more nuanced.
-The Eastern Europeans are more aware of the degree of collusion between Stalin and Hitler which not only made cthe war possdible, but fivided Eastern Rurope into colonial subjects.
+The Eastern Europeans are more aware of the degree of collusion between Stalin and Hitler which not only made the war possible, but divided Eastern Europe into colonial subjects.
 For these countries liberation from the NAZIs meant the imposition of Stalinist rule.
 This is something that the peoples of the Baltics and Eastern Europe are familiar with.
 The issue marred the grand celebration President Putin planned for ceremonies in the May 2005 Moscow honoring the 60th anniversary of the Soviet and Allied victory over the NAZI tyranny.
-What Putin and many Russians have not come to terms with is the fact that the Soviet Union imposed another tyranical regime over Eastern Europe.
+What Putin and many Russians have not come to terms with is the fact that the Soviet Union imposed another tyrannical regime over Eastern Europe.
 While Soviet actions did not have the racial genocide component of the NAZIs, it did have an ethnic component.
-Soviet rule was a terrible orderal for not only many Soviet people, but also the people of Eastern Europe.
+Soviet rule was a terrible ordeal for not only many Soviet people, but also the people of Eastern Europe.

-There is a substantial body of literature published in the Soviet Union about World War II, including individul accounts.
+There is a substantial body of literature published in the Soviet Union about World War II, including individual accounts.
 This is similar to other European countries.
 These include both fictional and non-fiction accounts.
 The Soviet literature is different from similar accounts published in Western Europe.
-Publidshing houses in the Soviet Union were owned an operated by the state.
-The Government controlled who published these accounts as well as the test that was published.
+Publishing houses in the Soviet Union were owned an operated by the Communist controlled Soviet Government.
+The Government controlled who published these accounts as well as the text that was published.
 The Government would not have allowed anything to be published that was critical of the Soviet Union or the Soviet war effort.
-This does not men that these accounts are not interesting descriptions of the War, it does mean that they have to be used with some caution if used as valid hstorical documents.
+This does not mean that these accounts are not interesting descriptions of the War or that they describe real people.
+It does mean that they have to be used with some caution if used as valid historical documents.
 Most of these books have not been translated into English and other foreign languages.
-Thus this literature is generally unknown in the west.
+Thus this literature is generally unknown in the West.
 Hopefully our Russian readers will provide some details about these individual accounts.
+We are especially interested in accounts describing childhood experiences.
+And we notice Soviet reports of child heroes like Young Defender of Moscow Yuri Ulianin and Senior Medical Attendant Yekaterina Rumyantseva.
 One of our Russian readers tells us that Maria Prilezhayeva's book Masha Strogova's Youth about the fate of a young school teacher during World War II.
 Here she talks with one of the boys from her class (6th form), he's 12 years old.
-Boys in class teased him going to school in short pants and called him "a second former". >
+Boys in his class teased him going to school in short pants and called him 'a second former'.

-NAZI Germany and the Soviet Union fought the largest and most horific military campaign in human history.
+NAZI Germany and the Soviet Union fought the largest and most horrific military campaign in human history.
 Much of the fighting during 1941-44 took place in Russia or the Ukraine.
-Human losses probably exceeded 20 million people, both as a result of actual fighting anf genocidal NAZI poiicies and actual killing operations.
+Human losses probably exceeded 20 million people, both as a result of actual fighting and genocidal NAZI policies as well as actual killing operations.
 Huge quantities of military ordinance were expended during this campaign.
-Great quantities lies buried in Russia, Beylorussia, and the Ukraine.
+Great quantities lies buried in Russia, Belorussia, and the Ukraine.
 A teacher in Moscow tells us that a popular activity in Moscow is to collect World War II weapons and ordinance.
 He explains that they go to places around here where major battles were fought and there are numerous places around Russia where the decisive battle of World War II was fought.
-One boy came into class today dragging a sack full of World War II weapons. shell cases, and spent bullits.
+One boy came into class today dragging a sack full of World War II weapons. shell cases, and spent bullets.
 At least I hope they were spent.
 Other items included a revolver and some sort of what looked to me was a Lugger-type pistol.
 One boy insisted, however, "Sir they are Russian weapons."
-Some looked leathal to me.
+Some looked lethal to me.
 The boys hunt the weapons with their fathers.
 Some may also buy from shops.
 The bullets have had a hole drilled in the side to make them safe.